yguitton/training-material/topics/sequence-analysis/tutorials/mafft_varvamp_linkage/tutorial.md

 > 1. {% tool [varVAMP](toolshed.g2.bx.psu.edu/repos/iuc/varvamp/varvamp/1.1.1+galaxy0) %} with the following parameters:
 >    - {% icon param-file %} *"Multiple alignment of viral sequences"*: `outputAlignment` (output of **MAFFT** {% icon tool %})
 >    - *"What kind of primers would you like to design? (varvamp mode)"*: `Tiled primer scheme for whole-genome sequencing (tiled)`
->        - *"How to set the main parameters, threshold for consensus nucleotides and max ambiguous nts per primer?"*: `Specify max ambiguous nts, estimate suitable threshold`
+>        - *"How to set the main parameters, threshold for consensus nucleotides and max ambiguous nts per primer?"*: `Specify values for both`
+>        - *"Threshold for consensus nucleotides"*: `0.8`
 >        - *"Maximum number of ambiguous nucleotides per primer to be tolerated (default: 2)"*: `2`
 >        - *"Optimal length of the amplicons"*: `1000`
 >        - *"Maximal length of the amplicons"*: `1500`
 >        - *"Minimal required overlap between tiled amplicons*: `100`
->        - *"Avoid amplicons with off-target primer products?"*: `No, don't consider off-target products`
->        - *"Customize Advanced Settings?"*: `No, use defaults for advanced settings`
 >
 {: .hands_on}

 ### Output
-As you can see in the output on the right side, you'll have succesfully created primers for further amplification your viral sequences.
+As you can see in the output on the right side, you'll have succesfully created primers for further amplification of your viral sequences.

 Again, we have some questions for you prepared:

 > <question-title></question-title>
 >
-> 1. What is the longest amplicon of the flavors TILED and QPCR respectively?
+> 1. What is the longest amplicon of the flavors TILED and qPCR respectively?
-> 2. What's the difference of the functionality 2 flavors QPCR and TILED?
+> 2. What's the difference of the functionality 2 flavors qPCR and TILED?
+> 3. If you want to have a more accurate product, which option do you have to manipulate?
 >
 > > <solution-title></solution-title>
 > >
 > > 1.
-In TILED over 1000 nucleotides long and in QPCR around 180 length.
+In TILED over 1000 nucleotides long and in qPCR around 180 length.
 > > 2.
 The qpcr flavor reports back small amplicons with an optimized internal probe.
 The TILED flavor overlapping amplicons for Oxford Nanopore or Whole Genome Sequencing.
+> > 3.
+Increase of length of amplicon, minimal required overlap and threshold or decrease of maximum number of ambiguous nucleotides per primer
 > >
 > {: .solution}
 >